-Landing, Two Bedrooms and Shower Room.
+Landing, Three Bedrooms and Bathroom.

-5.0 SERVICES (SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: Mains Drainage: Mains Central Hea ating: Full gas fired systme to panel radiators.
-6.0 OUTBUILDIN OUTBUILDINGS Garage: None.
-Private driveway to the front of the property.
+5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heat Central Heating: Full gas fired system to panel radiators.
+6.0 OUTBUILDINGS Garage: Garage: Single detached.
 Others: None.

 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.
-This property appears to be in a condition which is consistent with its ago and type of construction.
-Some works of
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. ----- --